matthewdm0816/BridgeQA/README.md

     --lr_decay_step 15 35 --val_step 200 --scheduler_type step --lr_blip 5e-5 --wd_blip 0.0 --lr 5e-4 \
     --stage "DET" --cur_criterion "loss" --no_reference
 ```
+`dset_views_path` should be set to the dataset frames path where you download in [Data Preparation](#data-preparation).
+`i2tfile` should be set to the `.pkl` file you obtained at the [View Selection](#view-selection) step.
+The training checkpoints, logs and configs will be saved in a new directory with training date-time info under `./outputs`.
-We simply take the last checkpoint as the choice for later VQA training.
+We simply take the last checkpoint `model_last.pth` as the choice for later VQA training.

 ### Training
 To train the VQA model, simply run following command: